Enforce TLS 1.2 and strong cryptography for .NET Framework apps on Windows endpoints fleet-wide

-This Automox Worklet™ modifies Windows registry settings to enable strong cryptography and enforce modern TLS protocol defaults for .NET Framework applications.
-The Worklet targets four registry locations covering both 32-bit and 64-bit .NET Framework versions 2.0/3.5 and 4.x, applying SchUseStrongCrypto and SystemDefaultTlsVersions configuration values.
+This Automox Worklet™ enforces strong cryptography and modern TLS protocol defaults for the .NET Framework runtime on Windows endpoints.
+The Worklet writes two DWORD values, SchUseStrongCrypto and SystemDefaultTlsVersions, to four registry paths that together cover both the 64-bit and 32-bit .NET Framework hives for versions 2.0/3.5 and 4.x.

 Consider Worklets your easy button